FREE SHIPPING on orders of $85 or more

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Wombwell, Womwell, Wombwall and others.

 This web page shows only a small excerpt of our Womble research.
-Another 157 words (11 lines of text) covering the years 1574 and 1696 are included under the topic Early Womble History in all our PDF Extended History products.
+Another 157 words (11 lines of text) covering the years 1574 and 1696 are included under the topic Early Womble History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Womble Notables in all our PDF Extended History products.
+More information is included under the topic Early Womble Notables in all our PDF Extended History products and printed products wherever possible.

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Womble or a variant listed above: